Jack251970/Math-Editor/Localization/README.md

 <system:String x:Key="Editor_Localization_Demo_Name">Demo</system:String>
 ```

-Or if you would like to change the default types or names of variables in localization strings, you need to comment strings in xaml file like this:
+Or if you would like to change the default types or names of variables in localization strings, you need to comment strings in axaml file like this:
 ```xml
 <!--
 <param index="0" name="value0" type="object" />